 3. What Employee Resource Groups exist here?
 How does leadership engage with the ERGs?

 Plenty of great companies have ERG programs that are just getting off the ground.
 There aren’t necessarily red flags around how long the program has been in place, but more how it is valued internally.
 Are they robust programs with funding?
 Do they have leadership support and engagement?
-If you’re really feeling a good fit with an organization, ask to speak with someone from an ERG group and hear more about their experience.
+If you’re really feeling a good fit with an organization, ask to speak with someone from an ERG group to hear more about their experience.

 4. Is there a dedicated D&I team in-house?
 How many folks work within that department exclusively?